-The Company believes that cash, cash to be provided by operations and cash available under its lines of credit will be sufficient to meet the Company's short-term working capital and capital expenditure needs.
-The Company believes that the aforementioned items are sufficient to meet its anticipated long-term working capital, capital expenditure and debt repayment needs through at least the year 2002.
+The Company believes that cash, cash to be provided by operations, cash available under its lines of credit and the Company's ability to obtain additional credit capacity will be sufficient to meet the Company's short-term working capital and capital expenditure needs.
+The Company believes that the aforementioned items are sufficient to meet its anticipated long-term working capital, capital expenditure and debt repayment needs through at least the year 2003.

-Item 7A.
+ITEM 7A.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK